Battleship game in README.md

 Statistics

-• A leaderboard is made by storing all users with their statistics and sorting the database by shots hit.
+- A leaderboard is made by storing all users with their statistics and sorting the database and getting top 5 players.